PathwayCommons/guide/_datasets/TCGA_Ovarian_Cancer/get-data.md

 ## <a href="#dataProcessing" name="dataProcessing">V. Data processing</a>

-Our first goal in this section is to obtain a dataset in the form of a table where columns represent cases and rows are the respective RNA-Seq counts for a gene (Table 1).
+Our first goal in this section is to obtain a dataset in the form of a table where columns represent cases and rows are the respective RNA-seq counts for a gene (Table 1).
 This is described in the following 'Get data' section.

 **Table 1.
-Desired layout for RNA-Seq data**
+Desired layout for RNA-seq data**

 | Gene ID  |  case 1  |  case 2  |  case 3  |  case 4  |
 |:--------:|:--------:|:--------:|:--------:|:--------:|